CORROBORATING WITNESS—MEL GIBSON

 AFFIRMATIVE COUNSEL (THE A-TEAM)

-Please describe the scene in which Graham Hess and his brother Merrill watch televised news footage of the fourteen lights, and explain its significance.
+Please describe the scene in which the characters watch global news footage of unexplained lights, and explain its significance.

 WITNESS

-They’re watching live news coverage of unexplained lights appearing around the world.
-It signals something global and unsettling.
+They watch live coverage of lights appearing around the world.

-More importantly, it forces the characters to confront uncertainty—whether what they’re seeing is chaos or something that demands interpretation.
+It confronts the characters with uncertainty—whether what they’re seeing is chaos or something that demands interpretation.

 SPOCK